sultan-algarbi-paylink/paylink-laravel-package/README.md

 ## Installation

-You can install the Paylink Package via Composer.
+You can install the `paylinksa/laravel` package via composer.
 Run the following command in your terminal:

 ```bash
 composer require paylinksa/laravel